Q. What is birth photography?

 A. Nope!
 Unless requested, I tend to aim from mom's shoulder.
 Most hospitals frown upon any photographs taken from that angle, especially because it's a sterile area.
 I try to keep my photographs fairly modest when possible, and while crowning is the big event, it's the moments before and after that carry the most emotion.

 Q. We have a camera, wouldn't it be easier for my partner to take the photos?

 A. Hiring a birth photographer frees up dad to support you and help you through labor- no worries about being distracted taking photos (or forgetting to snap any).

 Q. When will you arrive at the hospital/birth center/my home?

 A. I aim for about 6-7 cm and active labor.
 Sometimes moms won't be checked frequently, so I typically judge it by the sound of mom's voice and if she can talk and walk through contractions.
-It takes me 30-60 minutes to drive to any of the hospitals on Oahu, so the further in advance I can be prepared the better.
+Depending on where you plan to deliver it can take me 5 minutes to an hour to arrive, so the further in advance I can be prepared the better.
 I love being kept up to date by dad while mom labors!
 We will discuss all of these details in person and have a plan ready specific to your labor.

 Q. What if I go into labor in the middle of the night?

 A. Pretty common- whether it's 2 AM or 2 PM I'll be there!

 Q. How long will you stay?

 A. As long as your labor lasts- no time limit there.
 If we've been hanging out for a while and labor has stalled (and no signs of picking up soon) I might excuse myself for a short while.
 Usually I stay in the hospital with you until baby is born- and about an hour after to capture those sweet first moments.